 - faster and more expansive retrievals (1-5 minutes)

 To optimize the cloud cost bills, you need to store your data over the cloud as per its usage.
-The reduces the cost of usage and makes your cloud easier to manage.
+This reduces the cost of usage and makes your cloud easier to manage.

-You can also use AWS CloudFormation to define your infrastructure as code, this makes easier for your developers to create resource template of your AWS resources to quickly build or rebuild your environment.
+You can also use AWS CloudFormation to define your infrastructure as code, and this makes it easier for your developers to create a resource template of your AWS resources to quickly build or rebuild your environment.
 This approach makes it possible to shut down and delete unused AWS resources without concern.